After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 Zoe C laughs, “Well, it is, isn’t it?”

 I shrug, know when I’m licked.

-“Rather than deal with the breakfast buffet suppose we get going, pick up some fast food breakfast or other.
+“Rather than deal with the breakfast buffet suppose we get going, pick up a fast food breakfast.
 Zelda will catch a break, I think McDonald’s has some sort of steak biscuit, we can get extras and she can eat the steak part.
 Pickup a couple gallons of water, girl takes a lot of water.”

 Plans laid, we saddle up, steak biscuits sound pretty good, I buy a dozen, diet cokes, enough coffee for now.

 McKenzie laid out eight through twelve on her map, although the target, still unknown, has taken victims in order.
 Unless he deviates, eight should be up next, the circle McKenzie carved out for eight is the first area we cover.

 “This could be utter futility, there is no reason an abduction would occur today.”